13/09/2009

-Many people are amazed to learn that you can see the International Space Station in the sky above Cumbria – in fact, from all across the UK, and around the world.
+In fact, many people were amazed to learn today that they can see the International Space Station in the sky, not just above Cumbria but from all across the UK, and around the world.
 It’s not there every night, and when it is visible it looks more impressive on some nights than on others, but at its best it is literally a stunning sight – a brilliant “star”, often the brightest thing in the sky, as bright as a lantern, sometimes even brighter than Venus, that slowly glides across the sky from west to east.
 It really is a stunning sight, and many people now make an effort to find out in advance when the ISS will be visible from their garden, or town, and even head out into the countryside – or just to a local park – to enjoy watching it without light pollution ruining the view.
 If you are one of them, you’ll already know how beautiful the ISS can look, just as you’ll know how to find out the times of “ISS passes” in advance, allowing you to plan where and when to observe it crossing the sky.
-But if you’re a newcomer to the hobby, and haven’t a clue where to start, this guide is for you.
+(You can just scroll down this entry to the table of ISS sightings at the end, I won’t be offended!)
+But if you’re a newcomer to the hobby, maybe inspired by Tim’s mission to the space station, and want to see it but haven’t a clue where to start, this guide is for you.

 You can see it’s nothing like the graceful, wheel-shaped space stations from science fiction films like “2001 A Space Odyssey!”
-That’s because a) we can’t afford to build one of those, and b) it doesn’t have to be.
-The ISS is a workplace, a laboratory where astronauts live and work and do experiments in space.
+That’s because a) we can’t afford to build one of those, and b) it doesn’t have to be that fancy shape.
+The ISS is a workplace, a high tech orbiting laboratory where astronauts live and work and do experiments in space.
+It doesn’t need to be pretty, it just has to work.
 Let’s look at it a little more closely…

 You’ll see it’s made of many different parts, and has bits sticking out of it everywhere.
 The most obvious parts are the huge “wings” on either side are its solar arrays – they power the space station by collecting energy from the Sun.
 Between the solar array “wings” are lots of tubes or cylinders, all joined together, called “modules”.
 These are the sections the astronauts live and work in.
 They’re pressurised, like the inside of an airliner, so the astronauts don’t need to wear spacesuits, they just wear normal clothing.
 If they go outside they put on a spacesuit.